guusj/books/Warbreaker_BrandonSanderson.md

 “What was he _thinking_!”
 Siri snapped, hanging half out the window of her carriage as it bounced along the earthen road.
 A young soldier marched beside the vehicle, looking uncomfortable in the afternoon light.
 “I mean really,” Siri said.
 “Sending _me_ to marry the Hallandren king.
 That’s silly, isn’t it?
 Surely you’ve heard about the kinds of things I do.
 Wandering off when nobody’s looking.
 Ignoring my lessons.
 I throw angry fits, for Color’s sake!!”
 The guard glanced at her out of the corner of his eye, but otherwise gave no reaction.
 Siri didn’t really care.
 She wasn’t yelling at him so much as just _yelling_.
 She hung precariously from the window, feeling the wind play with her hair—long, red, straight—and stoking her anger.
 Fury kept her from weeping.
-The green spring hills of the Idris Highlands had slowly faded away as the days had passed.
+The green spring hills of the Idris highlands had slowly faded away as the days had passed.
 In fact, they were probably in Hallandren already—the border between the two kingdoms was vague, which wasn’t surprising, considering that they’d been one nation up until the Manywar.
 She eyed the poor guard—whose only way of dealing with a raving princess was ignoring her.
 Then she finally slumped back into the carriage.
 She shouldn’t have treated him so, but, well, she’d just been sold off like some hunk of mutton—doomed by a document that had been written years before she’d even been born.
 If anyone had a right to a tantrum, it was Siri.
 _Maybe that’s the reason for all of this_, she thought, crossing her arms on the windowsill. _Maybe Father was tired of my tantrums, and just wanted to get rid of me._
 That seemed a little far-fetched.
 There were easier ways to deal with Siri—ways that didn’t include sending her to represent Idris in a foreign court.
 Why, then?
 Did he really think she’d do a good job?
 That gave her pause.
 Then she considered how ridiculous it was.
 Her father wouldn’t have assumed that she’d do a better job than Vivenna.
 Nobody did _anything_ better than Vivenna.
 Siri sighed, feeling her hair turn a pensive brown.
 At least the landscape was interesting, and in order to keep herself from feeling any more frustrated, she let it distract her for the moment.
 Hallandren was in the lowlands, a place of tropical forests and strange, colorful animals.
 Siri had heard the descriptions from ramblemen, and even confirmed their accounts in the occasional book she’d been forced to read.
 She’d thought she knew what to expect.
 Yet as the hills gave way to deep grasslands and then the trees finally began to crowd the road, Siri began to realize that there was something no tome or tale could adequately describe.
 Colors.
-In the highlands, flower patches were rare and unconnected, as if they understood how poorly they fit with Idris philosophy.
+In the highlands, flower patches were rare and unconnected, as if they understood how poorly they fit with Idrian philosophy.
 Here, they appeared to be everywhere.
 Tiny flowers grew in great blanketing swaths on the ground.
 Large, drooping pink blossoms hung from trees, like bundles of grapes, flowers growing practically on top of one another in a large cluster.
 Even the weeds had flowers.
 Siri would have picked some of them, if not for the way that the soldiers regarded them with hostility.
 _If I feel this anxious_, she realized, _those guards must feel more so._ She wasn’t the only one who had been sent away from family and friends.
 When would these men be allowed to return?
 Suddenly, she felt even more guilty for subjecting the young soldier to her outburst.
 _I’ll send them back when I arrive_, she thought.
 Then she immediately felt her hair grow white.
 Sending the men back would leave her alone in a city filled with Lifeless, Awakeners, and pagans.
 Yet what good would twenty soldiers do her?
 Better that someone, at least, be allowed to return home.